matthewb66/bd_scan_yocto/README.md

 ### SCAN CONSIDERATIONS

-The Black Duck project will probably end up with duplicated components shown in the BOM from the Yocto scan and the Signature scan because they will probably have different origins.
+The Black Duck project will probably end up with duplicated components shown in the BOM from the Yocto scan and the Signature scan because they have different origins.
 All Yocto (OpenEmbedded) components have no origin source code so cannot be matched by Signature scanning.
 It is therefore possible to compare origins/licenses/vulnerabilities etc. between the similar components matched for each scan type.

 Use the option `--exclude_layers layer1,layer2` to skip Signature scan on specific layers if required.
+You could consider using this for layers where recipes are identified by the Detect Bitbake scan (e.g. the `meta` layer) to remove duplication (same component shown twice).

-Use the option `--extended_scan_layers layer1,layer2` to skip Signature scanning recipes in specific layers if required.
+Use the option `--extended_scan_layers layer1,layer2` to automatically extract the package archives used by recipes within the sepcified layers before Signature scanning if required.
+Extracted package archives will also be Snippet scanned by default, and you could configure additional Signature scan options for these packages if desired.

 Note that the first Synopsys Detect scan for Yocto has the option `--detect.project.codelocation.unmap=true` configured to remove previously mapped scans.

+Note also that the script identifies sub-components within packages, and unless `--extended_scan_layers` is specified, these are ignored in the project.
+By default, components ignored in 1 project version will also be ignored in the other versions in the same project.
+It is theoretically possible that a component may be ignored in a project version as it is a sub-component, but should not be ignored in another version because it is used in a custom recipe for example.
+In this case, disable `Component Adjustments` under the Project-->Settings page to stop propagating changes across versions.

+Note that the Signature scan process can take some time (several minutes) related to the size of the project and the package files to scan.

 Black Duck Signature scanning should not be used for an entire Yocto project because it contains a large number of project and configuration files, including the development packages needed to build the image.
 Furthermore, OSS package code can be modified locally by change/diff files meaning Signature scans of entire Yocto projects will consume large volumes of server resources and produce a Bill of Materials with a lot of additional components which are not deployed in the Yocto image.